axu2/improved-seam-carving/README.md

 As you can see, seams will not want to pass through the bench using backwards energy, which causes severe artifacts.
 The forward energy algorithm doesn't, and the results are similar to what happens in Adobe Photoshop.

-So I decided to implement both forms of energy of energy using numpy and scikit-image, testing on a nondescript Windows laptop using Anaconda.

 I believe my implementation of forward energy is more optimal than any other implementation I've seen on Google or GitHub, though I note more potential optimizations in the notebook.

 I hope to add it to scikit-image's seam_carve function.

-For implementation details, please view the notebook here for the best formatting and not directly on GitHub:
+For implementation details (tested on a nondescript Windows laptop), please view the notebook here for the best formatting and not directly on GitHub:

 https://nbviewer.jupyter.org/github/axu2/improved-seam-carving/blob/master/Improved%20Seam%20Carving.ipynb